miccunifi/ScanTalk/README.md

 We present **ScanTalk**, a deep learning architecture to animate **any** 3D face mesh driven by a speech.
 ScanTalk is robust enough to learn on multiple unrelated datasets with a unique model, whilst allowing us to infer on unregistered face meshes.

-![assets/teaser.png](assets/scantalk.png "Architecture of the method") Architecture of **ScanTalk**.
-A novel Encoder-Decoder framework designed to dynamically animate any 3D face based on a spoken sentence from an audio file.
+![assets/teaser.png](assets/scantalk.png "Architecture of the method") **ScanTalk** is novel Encoder-Decoder framework designed to dynamically animate any 3D face based on a spoken sentence from an audio file.
 The Encoder integrates the 3D neutral face $m_i^n$, per-vertex surface features $P_i^{n}$ (crucial for DiffusionNet and precomputed by the operators $OP$), and the audio file $A_i$, yielding a fusion of per-vertex and audio features.
 These combined descriptors, alongside $P_i^n$, are then passed to the Decoder, which mirrors a reversed DiffusionNet encoder structure.
-The Decoder predicts the deformation of the 3D neutral face, which is then combined with the original 3D neutral face $m_i^n$ to generate the animated sequence..
+The Decoder predicts the deformation of the 3D neutral face, which is then combined with the original 3D neutral face $m_i^n$ to generate the animated sequence.

 ## Citation
 ```bibtex